Throlli/DIM-Wishlists/README.md

-I am posting my DIM Wishlists here.
+I am posting my DIM Wishlists here from now on

 How do I use DIM Wishlists?